Visyond/website-hugo/site/content/faq/faq-page-title.md

   - faqSectionContent:
       - answersList:
           - answer: >-
-              **Visyond is easy to use.** You can use your Excel skills without having to learn new menus and workflow.
+              **Visyond is easy to use.** You can apply your Excel skills without having to learn new menus and workflow.
 Both Excel experts and novices will get things done quickly.
           - answer: >-
               [‘Training mode’](https://help.visyond.com/articles/how-to-learn-visyond/) in the application will help you get started quickly.
         faqSectionSubTitle: How easy is it to use Visyond?